qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 .. tip:: **Use the Browser Panel to speed up loading of database table(s)**

   Adding DB tables from the :guilabel:`Data Source Manager` may sometimes be time consuming as QGIS fetches statistics and properties (e.g. geometry type and field, CRS, number of features) for each table beforehand.
-  To avoid this, once :ref:`the connection is set <vector_create_stored_connection>`, it is better to use the :ref:`Browser Panel <browser_panel>` or the :ref:`DB Manager <dbmanager>` to drag and drop the database tables into the map canvas.
+  To avoid this, once :ref:`the connection is set <vector_create_stored_connection>`, it is better to use the :ref:`Browser Panel <browser_panel>` to drag and drop the database tables into the map canvas.
+  Moreover the :guilabel:`Browser` panel provides various tools to manage and interact with the database items.

 .. _layer_metadata_search_panel: